YixiongDing/UniMelb-Study-Materials/Graphics and Interaction/Graphics and Interaction Note.md

 ##### Algorithm

 The Phong Shading Algorithm follows 3 main steps:
-1. Determine the normal at each polygon vertex (average of the normal of adjacent faces)
+1. Determine the normal at each polygon vertex (average of the normal of adjacent faces) **Help you decide the direction of the light that comes from the polygon**
 2. Linearly interpolate the vertex normals over the surface polygon
 3. Apply the illumination model along each scan line to calculate intensity of each surface point